Tour of the megaliths in the Floranges Forest

 Worth a visit

-- Kornevec alignment (1).
-Around fifty menhirs, almost all of which are now lying down, follow each other in a single line.
+- Kornevec Alignment (1).
+Around fifty menhirs, almost all of which are now lying on the ground, forming a single line.

 - Dolmen near the Rond-Point du Rho Du (4), partially collapsed.